-What to do about tight Psoas muscles in Seniors
+What to do about tight Psoas Muscles in Seniors

+For the seniors that do sit a lot and have tight hip flexors that doesn’t mean that their hip flexors are strong.
 What would be the best way to answer this person that approached me?
 I could not finish the conversation with her because I had to teach another class but I do want to get back to her.
 On a side note, she is a long time retired Physical Therapist!

 Taking a tight muscle and just stretching it will cause it to resist the stretch…..and can be a risk for injury.
 Better to engage it and shorten in several times before going for a stretch.
 Later in the class a standing Warrior One will stretch the psoas of the back leg, and the stretch will be enhanced if the arm on the side of the back leg is raised – it will lift the origin of the muscle, and deepening the breath will further enhance it by increasing the movement of the diaphragm, of which the central tendon is the origin of the psoas muscles.
 IF the pose can be sustained for up to two minutes, all the better as it takes the connective tissue/fascia that long to truly stretch.

 Stretching the quads is also important as they are hip flexors as well.
 But strengthening the quads is equally if not more important than strengthening the psoas (quads are the ‘muscles of independence’ as Sherry says!)
 Those can be strengthened with knee extensions from a seated position, followed by a seated or standing quad stretch.